-A well made polygonal mesh is defined by its relationships between vertices, edges and the faces they create.
+A polygonal mesh is defined by its relationships between vertices, edges and the faces they create.
 Low numbers of polygons and well placed supporting edges not only produce efficient forms, the proportions within the related points are also complimentary to one another.
-In computer modeling, the totality of relationship necessarily creates a grace in constitution.
+In modeling, the totality of relationship necessarily creates a grace in constitution.

 As I built structures and see these relationships, I find increasing joy in math’s ability to reveal nature.
 The more I learn about physics, the more I believe it can produce the consummate artwork.
 Nature has an elegance in its making which can be seen in its design.
 The software, as it is also the combined efforts of its contributors, allows me to intersect physical laws with yet unrelated concepts.